Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 * [ServiceBusClient][client_reference]: This is the object a user should first initialize to connect to a Service Bus Namespace.
 To interact with a queue, topic, or subscription, one would spawn a sender or receiver off of this client.

-* [Sender][sender_reference]: To send messages to a Queue or Topic, one would use the corresponding `get_queue_sender` or `get_topic_sender` method off of a `ServiceBusClient` instance as seen [here](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/servicebus/azure-servicebus/samples/sync_samples/send_queue.py).
+* [ServiceBusSender][sender_reference]: To send messages to a Queue or Topic, one would use the corresponding `get_queue_sender` or `get_topic_sender` method off of a `ServiceBusClient` instance as seen [here](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/servicebus/azure-servicebus/samples/sync_samples/send_queue.py).

-* [Receiver][receiver_reference]: To receive messages from a Queue or Subscription, one would use the corresponding `get_queue_receiver` or `get_subscription_receiver` method off of a `ServiceBusClient` instance as seen [here](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/servicebus/azure-servicebus/samples/sync_samples/receive_queue.py).
+* [ServiceBusReceiver][receiver_reference]: To receive messages from a Queue or Subscription, one would use the corresponding `get_queue_receiver` or `get_subscription_receiver` method off of a `ServiceBusClient` instance as seen [here](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/servicebus/azure-servicebus/samples/sync_samples/receive_queue.py).

-* [Message][message_reference]: When sending, this is the type you will construct to contain your payload.
+* [ServiceBusMessage][message_reference]: When sending, this is the type you will construct to contain your payload.
 When receiving, this is where you will access the payload.

 ## Examples